04 June 2018

 With Sundance’s business model so obviously focused on expanding dirty fossil fuels, we would argue that it’s high time they come clean on their climate impact, and take action to improve transparency around the possibility of ‘stranded assets’ in the context of a 2C scenario.
 As a listed company on the Australian stock exchange they have a duty not to risk their shareholders’ money – or our climate any further.

 Do you own shares in Sundance Energy?
 Would you like to see Sundance get serious about climate action?
-Click here to let us know and we’ll get in touch to discuss what you can do.
+Get in touch to discuss what you can do.